 If you are a techie and already have a deeper understanding, here are some more technical insights with an extended developer view on service worker:

 We strongly believe in a seamlessly connected world that makes processes more transparent, tasks easier to handle, information more accessible and problems more efficient to solve.
-Therefore we see a huge potential in messaging and the intelligent and dynamic interaction between business and its stakeholders.
+Therefore we see huge potential in messaging and the intelligent and dynamic interaction between business and its stakeholders.
 With PWA and the capabilities of the "Service Worker", a new level of browser capabilities allows bi-directional interaction without the hassle of native apps and the downloads.
-At the hand of users and developers there is a new foundation for fast and efficient information flows.
+At the hand of users and developers, there is a new foundation for fast and efficient information flows.

 Furthermore, it allows a more dynamic web for better information flow and thus better search results.
 More processes can be digitized resulting in higher variety and more opportunities to connect previously unmatched entities and non-economic use cases.
 And it is likely to drive many interaction patterns from the app-sphere to the browser.
 Potentially deprive some of Apple’s or Google’s power through their app store.